Autoencoder Based Sample Selection for Self-Taught Learning: Proposed Method

-The closed form solution of the optimization problem in Eq. \eqref{objFun} is hard to obtain due to the $\ell_{2,1}$-norm regularization term.
-We employ an alternating optimization scheme to solve this problem with $\mathbf{\Theta}$ and $\mathbf{A}$ being iteratively updated, until the objective function value in Eq. \eqref{objFun} converges or a maximum number of iterations is reached.
-When $\mathbf{A}$ is fixed, Eq. \eqref{objFun} becomes { } Following \cite{le2011optimization}, we use a limited memory Broyden-Fletcher-Goldfarb-Shanno (L-BFGS) algorithm to solve Eq. \eqref{objFunFixA}.
-The L-BFGS algorithm has low computational cost, making it possible to use the whole dataset for optimization and provide more stable performance than commonly used stochastic gradient descent algorithms.
-For example, the dimensionality of {the} parameter $\mathbf{\Theta}$ is the sum of {the} dimensionalities of $\mathbf{W}_1 \in \mathbb{R}^{m \times d}$, $\mathbf{W}_2 \in \mathbb{R}^{d \times m}$, $\mathbf{b}_1 \in \mathbb{R}^m$, and $\mathbf{b}_2 \in \mathbb{R}^d$, which is $2md+d+m$.
+Following \cite{le2011optimization}, we use a limited memory Broyden-Fletcher-Goldfarb-Shanno (L-BFGS) algorithm to solve \eqref{objFunFixA}.
+The L-BFGS algorithm is a type of quasi-Newton method that requires much fewer iterations to converge than first order methods such as gradient descent.
+Furthermore, compared with other BFGS algorithms, the L-BFGS algorithm has low computational cost, making it possible to use the whole dataset for optimization and provide more stable performance than commonly used stochastic gradient descent algorithms.
+For example, the dimensionality of {the} parameter $\mathbf{\Theta}$ is the sum of {the} dimensionalities of $\mathbf{W_1} \in \mathbb{R}^{m \times d}$, $\mathbf{W_2} \in \mathbb{R}^{d \times m}$, $\mathbf{b_1} \in \mathbb{R}^m$, and $\mathbf{b_2} \in \mathbb{R}^d$, which is $2md+d+m$.
 Compared with the conventional BFGS algorithm, which requires computing and storing of $(2md+d+m) \times (2md+d+m)$ Hessian matrices, the L-BFGS algorithm saves the past $l$ updates of $\mathbf{\Theta}$ and corresponding gradients.
-Therefore, denoting the number of iterations in the optimization by $t$, the corresponding computational complexity of L-BFGS is $O(tlmd)$.
+Therefore, denoting the number of iterations in the optimization by $t$, the corresponding time complexity of L-BFGS is $O(tlmd)$.
 We refer readers to~\cite{liu1989limited} for more details on L-BFGS algorithm, which we implement using the \emph{minFunc} toolbox~\cite{schmidt2005minfunc}.
-The solver requires the gradients of the objective function in Eq. \eqref{objFunFixA} with respect to its parameters $\mathbf{\Theta}$.
+The solver requires the gradients of the objective function in \eqref{objFunFixA} with respect to its parameters $\mathbf{\Theta}$.
 The gradients for both $\mathcal{L} (\mathbf{\Theta})$ and $\mathcal{C} (\mathbf{\Theta}, \mathbf{A})$ can be obtained through a back-propagation algorithm.
-We skip the details for the derivation of the gradients of both $\mathcal{L} (\mathbf{\Theta})$ and $\mathcal{C} (\mathbf{\Theta})$, which are standard in the formulation of backpropagation for an autoencoder.
-The resulting gradients for $\mathcal{L} (\mathbf{\Theta})$ are: where each column of $\mathbf{\Delta}_{\mathcal{L}2} \in \mathbb{R}^{m \times n}$ and $\mathbf{\Delta}_{\mathcal{L}3} \in \mathbb{R}^{d \times n}$ contains the error term of the corresponding sample for the hidden layer and the output layer, respectively:
+We skip the details for the derivation of the gradients of both $\mathcal{L} (\mathbf{\Theta})$ and $\mathcal{C} (\mathbf{\Theta})$, which are standard in the formulation of back-propagation for an autoencoder.
+The resulting gradients for $\mathcal{L} (\mathbf{\Theta})$ are: